Configuration Options¶

 To work, .login_url() must give a URL other than the default /hub/login, such as an oauth handler or another automatic login handler, registered with .get_handlers().

 Use this with supported authenticators to restrict which users can not log in.
-This is an additional blacklist that further restricts users, beyond whatever restrictions the authenticator has in place.
+This is an additional block list that further restricts users, beyond whatever restrictions the authenticator has in place.

 If empty, does not perform any additional restriction.